 Map of Acres Protected by County

 These meetings are scheduled the first Monday of each month with the exception of September to avoid a conflict with the Labor Day holiday.
 The Board does not meet in January, July and August.
+The board meetings begin at 6:30pm.

 Maryland Environmental Trust works with landowners, local communities, and citizen land trusts to protect Maryland's most treasured landscapes and natural resources as a legacy for future generations.
 We accomplish this work by providing direct assistance, information and innovative tools to ensure the ongoing stewardship and public concern for the natural, historic, and scenic resources of the state.